 How to Inspect Boat Fuel for Water Intrusion

-Water in boat fuel
+Checking for water in boat fuel

 Water suspended in fuel also clogs carburetors and fuel injectors, and can lead to “phase separation”, which is the forming of a gelatinous layer of water/ethanol within the fuel tank that needs to be removed.